bakrydiarra/Project-2-Portfolio-Memory-Game/README.md

 ## Structure

  - The style of the website is based 4 rows on 4 columns of cards.
 Above this display two buttons on their side indicator of time and moves on the top a title.
  - The design should be simple and let the user to play without any distractions.
 It is designed as a playfull interactive memory game where the user can replay as many times as they wish.
+The color are light and paired well to blend in and avoid that the user can't foucus on the game.
+The content is kept to its minimum.
+In other words, no need to pay attention to something but playing.

  ## Skeleton